The Lady Bird Story...

 Eventually, as the kids moved on to other things, Corinne honed in on bead work, and created a line of Boho wrap bracelets, earrings, necklaces that are perfect for the outdoorsy types, along with nature-inspired clothing.

-Today, Lady Bird's handcrafted products are sold at boutique stores around the U.S., and locally at Chalet Sports in downtown Bozeman, The Trove West in Big Sky, the Bozeman Farmers' Market, Big Sky Farmers' Market, and other pop-up events.
-Follow us on Instagram for new product updates.
+Today, Lady Bird's handcrafted products are sold in-person at our studio/shop in the LeeAnn Ramey Gallery at 24 N. Tracy in downtown Bozeman, Montana, at boutique stores in Montana, around the U.S., and at farmers markets and pop-up events.
+Follow us on Instagram for updates.

 Ethical & Eco-Friendly